-Modality-specific task interference in dual-task sets, funded by the DFG
+Modality-specific task interference in dual-task sets, funded by the DFG (first funding period)

 - Funding agengy: German Research Foundation, DFG, Priority Program

 - Applicant: Prof. Dr. Iring Koch